egoisticdesire/EasyLangSwitcher/README.md

 ## Limitations

 - The application does not work in UAC windows.
-- Some applications may not respond to layout switching (for example, Microsoft Teams).
+- Running the app as administrator allows layout switching even in Task Manager (UAC windows are still not supported).

 ## License